Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 Students will work to write, direct, and create original films and shorts.
 Collaboration with other media organizations is encouraged.

-Foreign Language Culture Club.
-Maria De La Luz Reyes, Katharina Talley, and Francois Huet, sponsors.
+Foreign Language Culture Club: Maria Moya, Katharina Talley, and Francois Huet, sponsors.

 The Foreign Language Culture Club joins the entirety of Steele's foreign language programs into one club to learn about and engage in cultural diversity across the planet.
 We always strive to have students from one language class share their knowledge with students from the others.
 Each meeting will focus on activities in which all students can partake such as Dia de los Muertos, Wurstfest, and Mardi Gras.

 Nous sommes les chevaliers!
 Wir sind die Ritter! ¡Somos los caballeros!